Advanced Contraction Timer

 How We Calculate

-- Duration = Time from the start to the end of a contraction (in seconds).
+Duration: Time from start to end of a contraction (in seconds).

-- Frequency = Time between the start of one contraction and the start of the next (in minutes).
+Frequency: Time between the start of one contraction and the next (in minutes).

 Interpreting Results